 You absolutely must stop at Multnomah Falls during your scenic drive!
 It is the second-highest year-round waterfall in the US with a 620-foot drop.
 It’s a great place to do some hiking or grab a bite to eat while enjoying the view!

 72. Go Wine Tasting in Hood River

-Oregon has some of the best wine in the country and is especially known for Pinot Noir.
+Oregon has some of the best wines in the country and is especially known for Pinot Noir.
 There are several areas of the state to sample some vino but our favorite is Hood River.
 It’s only about an hour outside of Portland, and to get there you take the beautiful Historic Columbia River Highway.
-So you’ll knock 2 things off your list in one trip!
+So you’ll knock two things off your list in one trip!

 There are so many things to do in Hood River.
 In addition to its incredibly scenic wineries, it is known for kiteboarding, hiking, delicious restaurants, craft breweries, and boutique shopping in the quaint pedestrian-friendly downtown area.
 Go for the day or spend a few nights in Hood River, you’ll love having a change of pace from the bustling city of Portland!

 And if you happen to visit during the wintertime you’ll definitely want to do some skiing or snowboarding on Mt.
 Hood.